Énergir: Background

 On January 1, 1997, almost 40 years after removing itself from the natural gas sector, Hydro-Québec returned to the sector by acquiring a 42% stake in Noverco, the holding company that controls Gaz Métro.
 As such, Hydro-Québec was once again under the control of André Caillé, who left the position of President and CEO three months later to become the head of the Québec state company.
 This move was part of Mr. Caillé's convergence strategy to transform Québec into an energy hub in the northeastern part of the North American continent.

 In 2003, Gaz Metropolitain was abridged to Gaz Métro and accompanied by a new logo.

 In 2004, Hydro-Québec sold its shares of Noverco to the Caisse de dépôt et placement du Québec.
 Trencap thus became the majority shareholder in Gaz Métro.

 In 2007, Gaz Métro acquired Green Mountain Power, which distributes 70% of the electricity in Vermont.
 That same year, Sophie Brochu became president and chief executive officer of Gaz Métro.

 In 2010, Gaz Métro was restructured so that 71% of its capital was held by the private company Noverco, which was controlled by Trencap (61.11%) and Enbridge (38.9%), while 29% was owned by the new company Valener, listed on the TSX.

 In July 2011, ahead of Fortis, Gaz Métro acquired Central Vermont Public Service Corp., "the largest electricity supplier in Vermont," for US$472 million.

 CVPS operations were merged with those of GMP in 2012–making GMP the largest electric utility in the state, providing electricity to over 75 percent of Vermont residents.

 On November 29, 2017, Gaz Métro was renamed Énergir to reflect its wider energy portfolio.

-Financial information

-Énergir is a privately held limited partnership.
-The largest owner (with 43% ownership) is Trencap, an investment company majority owned by Caisse de dépôt et placement du Québec.
-Valener, a public energy company, holds an economic interest of about 29% in Énergir (which is its principal asset), and Enbridge, a public pipeline company, owns the remaining 28%.

-As at September 30, 2017, Énergir had more than $7 billion in assets.
+On September 27, 2019, Noverco closed a $1.2 billion tender offer for all Valener shares, valuing Energir at approximately $4.1 billion, and returning Energir to private ownership.

+On June 7, 2021, Enbridge announced the sale of its shares in Energir to Trencap for $1.14 billion, again valuing Energir at approximately $4.1 billion.
+Following this transaction, CDPQ and Fonds de Solidarité FTQ own 80.9% and 19.1%, respectively, of Trencap, which is the sole owner of Noverco, which owns 100% of Energir's shares.